mozilla-services/merino/docs/api.md

   [Interaction Pings](#interaction-pings), below.
 This field may be null, in which case no click ping is required for this suggestion provider.

-- `provider` - A string that identifies the source of this suggestion.
-This can be used along with `block_id` to uniquely identify this suggestion.
-It is not intended to be directly displayed to the user.
+- `provider` - A string that identifies the provider of this suggestion, such as "adM".
+In general, this field is not intended to be directly displayed to the user.

-- ~~`advertiser`~~ - A deprecated alias of `provider`.
+- `advertiser` - The name of the advertiser, such as "Nike".
+Note that a `provider` could have multiple `advertiser`s.

 - `is_sponsored` - A boolean indicating if this suggestion is sponsored content.
   If this is true, the UI must indicate to the user that the suggestion is